 Rainwater Harvesting in Minnesota

 Rainwater harvesting is legal in Minnesota.
-It’s encouraged by the government and many major organizations in Minnesota already collect rainwater.
-For example, the St. Paul’s Lowertown Ball Park and a residence hall at the University of Minnesota use rainwater for flushing toilets.
+It’s encouraged by the government, and many major organizations in Minnesota already collect rainwater.
+For example, St. Paul’s Lowertown Ball Park and a University of Minnesota residence hall use rainwater to flush toilets.

-You are allowed to collect rainwater in barrels, cisterns, holding tanks, ponds, or basins.
+You can collect rainwater in barrels, cisterns, holding tanks, ponds, or basins.
 However, you are only allowed to collect rainwater from roofs and must meet the standards laid out in the Minnesota Plumbing Code.

-You generally don’t need a permit for rainwater systems that will only be used outdoors.
-However, if you want to use the water indoors you will need to get a permit and follow strict guidelines, especially about water quality.
+You generally don’t need a permit for rainwater systems that are only used outdoors.
+However, if you want to use the water indoors, you must get a permit and follow strict guidelines, especially about water quality.

 Minnesota is currently working on a new resource page for rainwater harvesting laws.
 In the meantime, find more information here and the law on non-potable rainwater catchment systems here.